 As per GA Code Title 44 Chapter 7, a Georgia lease agreement can be established either orally, in a written document, or even be implied.
 A written agreement is the most popular form of lease between landlords and tenants.
-Once established in either of the three ways, the lease grants each landlords and tenants certain legal rights and responsibilities.
-While the Georgia landlord and tenant handbook can be useful, it might be a bit confusing to follow.
+Once established in either of the three ways, the lease grants each landlords and tenants certain rights and responsibilities.
+While the landlord and tenant handbook can be useful, it might be a bit confusing to follow.

 Required Landlord-Tenant Disclosures According to Georgia Landlord Tenant Laws